Last Update: 6 May 2020

 **For in-depth tutorial, check out our tutorial posts

-There is always the option of getting your Seiko modding carried out by a local watchmaker you trust.
+There is always the option of getting your Seiko modding carried out by a professional watchmaker you trust.
 This option is perfect for professional services; and also solves the issue of clumsiness or lack of tools.

 Watch modding is a fun, exciting experience, and with the Seiko brand, you have the leeway and freedom needed to express yourself through your timepiece.
 Explore the beautiful, fully customisable world of Seiko modding today, and you will be glad you did.